April 11, 2026

 The hybrid approach: let the model decide

-The good news is you don’t have to hard-code routing logic.
-Modern AI models - especially when given well-described tools - are surprisingly good at deciding when to use each.
+In practice you almost always want both, and you don’t need to hard-code routing logic.
+Modern models - especially when given well-described tools - are good at deciding when to use each.
 “Who worked on the e-commerce project two years ago?” will naturally pull from the vector store.
-“Is the Q1 proposal document ready to send?” will trigger a live Drive search.
-Many questions benefit from both: the model might pull historical context from the vector store and a current document from MCP, then synthesize an answer that draws on both.
+“Is the Q1 proposal ready to send?” will trigger a live Drive search.
+Many questions benefit from both: historical context from the vector store and a current document from MCP, synthesized together.

 Require source citations explicitly.
-Without this instruction, the model will often blend sources without attributing them.
-Tell it to always cite the source name, file type, and date.
-Tell it what format citations should take.
+Without this, the model blends sources without attributing them.
+Specify the format: source name, file type, date.
 Users who can verify answers trust the system; users who can’t, don’t.

 Instruct the model to prioritize recency.
-Left to its own judgment, the model doesn’t consistently weight recent documents over older ones.
-You have to say it explicitly: when multiple sources are relevant, prefer the most recent based on publication or modification date.
-This alone reduces stale-answer incidents significantly.
+Left to its own judgment, the model doesn’t consistently prefer recent documents over older ones.
+Say it explicitly: when multiple sources are relevant, prefer the most recent based on publication or modification date.
+This alone cuts stale-answer incidents significantly.

 Tell it when to say “I don’t know.”
-The default behavior of most models is to produce something even when no good source exists.
+The default is to produce something even when no good source exists.
 You need to explicitly permit - and encourage - the response “I don’t have reliable information on this.”
-Without that instruction, the system will hallucinate confidently.
-With it, users learn to trust the bot’s admissions as much as its answers.
+Without that, the system hallucinates confidently.

 Define tool-use transparency.
-When the model calls an MCP tool, instruct it to say so: which tool it used, which file it found, what date the file was last modified.
-This turns invisible behavior into visible behavior.
-Users understand why they’re getting a particular answer.
+When the model calls an MCP tool, instruct it to say so: which tool, which file, when the file was last modified.
+This turns invisible behavior into visible behavior, and users understand why they’re getting a particular answer.

 Describe your data sources clearly.
-The model needs to understand what each source contains to route questions correctly.
-A single paragraph describing each source type - what it holds, what format it’s in, how current it is - gives the model the context it needs to decide whether to hit the vector store, call an MCP tool, or say it doesn’t know.
+A short paragraph on each source - what it holds, how current it is - gives the model the context it needs to decide whether to hit the vector store, call an MCP tool, or admit it doesn’t know.

-Add hard security constraints.
-Documentation and knowledge bases should never contain credentials, tokens, or other sensitive configuration data.
-However, as an additional safeguard in case such information is present, include an explicit prohibition:: never return passwords, API keys, secrets, or tokens, even if they appear in source documents.
-This is easy to overlook and important not to.
+Add a hard rule about sensitive data.
+Documentation shouldn’t contain credentials or tokens.
+As a safeguard in case it does anyway: never return passwords, API keys, secrets, or tokens, even if they appear in source documents.
+Easy to miss, important not to.

-The system prompt is a first-class part of the system, not an afterthought.
-Treat it like code: version it, test it, iterate on it.
+The system prompt is a first-class part of the system.
+Version it, test it, iterate on it.

-This is the part nobody tells you upfront, so I’ll say it clearly: the quality of the answers you get is almost entirely determined by the quality of the data you put in.
+Here’s what nobody tells you upfront: the quality of the answers is almost entirely determined by the quality of the data you put in.

 A well-tuned retrieval pipeline and a capable model won’t rescue bad source material.
-If your documentation is incomplete, outdated, or written ambiguously, the bot will answer confidently from that bad material.
-The AI doesn’t know the documentation is bad - it just retrieves what’s most semantically similar.
+If your documentation is incomplete, outdated, or ambiguous, the bot answers confidently from that bad material.
+The AI doesn’t know the documentation is bad.

 What this means in practice: